Harxhit/Web-Development/README.md

 ### **Tailwind**

 - **404 Error** :This project is a custom-designed 404 error page built with HTML and Tailwind CSS.
 It provides a visually appealing and responsive interface to notify users when they navigate to a non-existent page.
 - **Login Page** : This project is a login page for **AnimeTV**, designed with a modern and responsive UI using HTML and Tailwind CSS.
-The page provides an engaging experience for anime enthusiasts with a visually appealing layout and a secure login form. \
+The page provides an engaging experience for anime enthusiasts with a visually appealing layout and a secure login form.
 - **Blog Page** : This project is a custom desgined for a AnimeTV blog page which is built only HTML and TAILWINDCSS .
 It provides visually appealing and responsive interface to users .
+- **Destination Page** : This project is a custom desgined for a travel page which is built only HTML and TAILWINDCSS .
+It provides information about travel services, packages, and destinations.
+The website features interactive sections such as travel service offerings, popular locations, and customizable travel packages.

 ### **TailwindCSS & Bootstrap**